tbakerx/Canadian-Wanderlust/user/pages/01.home/_about/about.md

       heading: January 26, 2018
       subheading: Ho Chi Minh
       body: Just popping in again to grab our luggage that we left with a friend.
 Watched the Asia Cup final on Bui Vien street, which they unfortunately lost, but the Vietnamese partied like they won anyways.
       align: inverted
+    - img: kohtao.jpg
+      heading: Feb 2, 2018
+      subheading: Koh Tao
+      body: Back in Thailand for the 3rd time, we have just landed in Koh Tao.
+We are meeting back up with the lovely Australian girls we travelled Vietnam with for the last leg of their trip.
+Looking forward to some beach time and doing our SSI Open Water Scuba certification!
+      align: inverted
+    - img: kohsamui.jpg
+      heading: February 10, 2018
+      subheading: Koh Samui
+      body: Our time in Koh Tao is over and now it's time to meet up with another friend on Koh Samui.
+He is a buddy from back home that I used to work with and this is his first stop in Thailand apart from landing in Bangkok.
+After countless hours fantasizing about a trip like this in the work truck, it's hard to believe that it actually worked out.
+      align: image
+    - img: siemreap.jpg
+      heading: February 17, 2018
+      subheading: Siem Reap - Cambodia
+      body: On to country no. 4!
+We just made it through the Cambodia border crossing at PoiPet and are on our way to Siem Reap.
+Of course, Angkor Wat is at the top of our list of todo's and we can't wait!
+      align: inverted
     - img: 3.png
       heading: